-- Using acetaminophen or ibuprofen to lower fever and reduce aches (Both are available in children's formulations.)
+- Using acetaminophen or ibuprofen to lower fever and ease aches -- you can get both in children's versions.

-Do not give aspirin to children or teenagers.
-Aspirin may increase risk of Reye's syndrome, a rare disorder that occurs almost exclusively in children and can cause severe liver and brain damage.
+Don’t give aspirin to children or teenagers.
+It can boost their risk of Reye's syndrome, a rare disorder that can harm their liver or cause brain damage.

 The FDA and drug makers say not to give over-the-counter cough and cold medicines to children under age 4.
 The American Academy of Pediatricians goes higher -- they warn against using them for children younger than 6.
 Talk to your doctor before you give your child one of these products.